AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/training_module_guide.rst

 .. note::
     You can stop the training process at any moment by clicking on the **`Start`** button again.
-    **The training will stop after the processing the upcoming batch, and will try to save the model.
-However, be aware that interrupting can result in partial results.**
+    **The training will stop after processing the upcoming batch, and will try to save the model.
+However, be aware that interrupting will result in partial results.**

 After conducting at least two validation steps (which depends on the interval you set), the training loss values and validation metrics will be plotted